-After a great summer of fun and foibles at the camp, I went to Waterloo University for part of first term when I was told by my father that he would not be helping with the expense.
+After a great summer at the lake, I went to Waterloo University for part of first term when I was told by my father that he would not be helping with the expense.
 He had always told me that I would be the only one of seven to go to University and that he would pay my way.
 Well, he was wrong on both parts of that sentence.
 My little brother Luke finished with a degree or two, with no financial help.
 I made it to University but was left high and dry when he refused to help with the fees.
-I even called my Grandfather, whom everyone knew to be well-off and with whom I had always had a strong relationship.
+In desperation I even called my Grandfather, whom everyone knew to be well-off and with whom I had always had a strong relationship.
 He flat-out refused me saying that all his money was ‘tied up’ in certificates.
 So there I was, nineteen at a huge University, two hours from home, with their accounts receivable people hounding me to make a payment.
 I had worked the previous summers and had plowed every penny of my savings into the first payment for residence and for my books.
 I had no money left.
 I tried to find a job but that too fell flat, as jobs were not meant for first-years.
-Thinking very, very hard about my current options, and not wanting to just walk away without a plan for my next move, I sat down to contemplate…then an idea struck…THE ARMY.
+Thinking very, very hard about my current options, and not wanting to just walk away without a plan for my next move, I sat down to contemplate…then an idea struck…THE ARMY!

 Recruiters had come to my high school the previous year with posters and glossy pictures of the kind of life you could have in the army.
 (It was just like that scene in the 1980 comedy Private Benjamin when Goldie Hawn looks at the glossy pictures of what she thinks of as military yachts and she is SOLD on joining the US Navy.)
 I had been told, after an aptitude test result years before, that I would do well in uniform.
 Hmmm.
 That caused pause for reflection.
 I pulled out the phone book for the city of Kitchener-Waterloo and found out the location of the recruiting centre.
 I put on some nice clothes and smoothed my curls into a braid, hopped on the city bus and made my way there.
 I walked in to find a young man in uniform sitting behind the desk.
 He asked me all about my high school life and extra-curricular activities.
 When he heard that I was active and sporty and had good marks, he told me that I was, in his words: Officer Material.